SAP-samples/btp-dc-samples/docs/pages/bookshop/1_3_setup_hana.md

 4. Switch to your Cloud Foundry Space, where you installed HANA Cloud.
 For example "dev".

 5. Click on "SAP HANA Cloud".
 Your SAP HANA Database Instances will be listed.

+   Click on **Actions** and **Open in SAP HANA Database Explorer**.

    ![](images/hdbsetup/0_hanasetup_9_opendbexpl.png)

+6. Your SAP HANA Database Explorer will open. <br>
-6. You will only see the devhanainstance, which should not contain much artifacts.
+   You will only see the devhanainstance, which should not contain much artifacts. <br>
-   In this exmple you see also an exmaple for a deployed HDI schema: "bookshop-db".
+   In this exmple you see also an exmaple for a deployed HDI schema: "bookshop-db". <br>
+   You will deploy this schema later in this tutorial.

    ![](images/hdbsetup/0_hanasetup_10_dbexpl.png)